BrunoFenzl/CubieKid/README.md

 #### Wooden parts

 Cut out all parts.
 You need medium density fibreboard with a thickness of 3mm.
+Here's a survey with all wooden parts you need: